 Construction of Stairways and Handrails

-The incorporation of stairways and handrails on mezzanines are guided by different safety standards set by various associations.
-These mezzanine features are vital for the safety of the workers involved.
-The design and construction of the handrails and stairways will be based on the mezzanines’ established purpose.
-For instance, a general rule of thumb for stairways is to incorporate anti-skid features such as expanded metal sheets or diamond-patterned steps.
+The design and inclusion of stairways and handrails on mezzanines are regulated by safety standards established by various associations, ensuring the well-being of workers.
+These features are crucial for maintaining a safe working environment.
+The specific design and construction of handrails and stairways depend on the intended use of the mezzanines.
+For example, a common guideline for stairways is to include anti-skid elements like expanded metal sheets or diamond-patterned steps.

 Surface

-There are many construction choices available for mezzanine floors, and some of these are steel, grating, diamond plate, high-density particleboard, or concrete.
+There are numerous options for constructing mezzanine floors, including steel, grating, diamond plate, high-density particleboard, and concrete.

 Building and Construction Codes